 Penguins on ice is a single player game I invented for SmartGames that you really need to see in action.
-What makes this puzzle different you can only experience when you hold it in your hand.
+What makes this puzzle different you can only experience when you hold it in your hands.

 COOL SHAPE SHIFTING PUZZLE